 Inadequate flow and poorly planned renovations are among the most common issues in older homes.
 Some examples include:

-These oversights aren’t just inconvenient; they can impact comfort, resale value, and how much you enjoy your home.
+These oversights aren’t just inconvenient; they can also impact comfort, resale value, and your overall enjoyment of your home.

 Designing for Daily Living

-When designing for optimal flow, it’s important to consider how the home needs to function daily.
+When designing for optimal flow, it’s essential to consider how the home needs to function daily.
 Some key principles include:

 When room flow supports your daily lifestyle, spaces feel more natural to use, encouraging connection, comfort, and adaptability throughout the day.